Home » DIY Kid Activities » How To Make Oobleck Without Cornstarch

 If you only have flour, consider making homemade playdough instead.
 We have a great slow cooker playdough recipe that does use cream of tartar.

-Is oobleck a solid or a liquid?
+Is Oobleck a solid or a liquid?

 What happens if it is too watery?
 Or too thick?

-Related Fun Kid Activities
+More Easy Kid Activities

-Do you like this art project?
-Be sure to give us 5 stars below 🤩🤩🤩🤩🤩 and have fun being creative with your family.
+Do you like this hands-on activity?
+Please give us 5 stars below 🤩🤩🤩🤩🤩 and have fun being creative with your family.

 Oobleck Recipe Without Cornstarch